leslie-alldridge/slackbot-motivation/README.md

 - Video URL with snippet e.g. 'person gives you motivation - www.motivate.com'

 Quote to add: People are like stained-glass windows.
 They sparkle and shine when the sun is out, but when the darkness sets in, their true beauty is revealed only if there is a light from within.

+What a person has done with their life is history, but what a person creates with their life is a legacy